seerocode/blockchain-resources/README.md

 # blockchain-resources
 Guide to understanding, developing, and building solutions with blockchain

-Theres more to blockchain than cryptocurrency.
+There's more to blockchain than cryptocurrency.

 ## Understanding how blockchain works
 - Article - [What is Blockchain Technology?
 A Step-by-Step Guide For Beginners](https://blockgeeks.com/guides/what-is-blockchain-technology/)